-The rolling stock bought by the group of railfans was stored on the farm of Frank Ramsdell of West Thompson, CT.
+The rolling stock bought by the group of railfans was stored on the farm of Frank Ramsdell of West Thompson.
 No. 9 was kept in a shed, while the other pieces were outdoors.
 The plan was to build an amusement park.
 This never happened.
-The investors lost interest, and the pieces rested on the Ramsdell farm.
+The investors lost interest and the pieces rested on the Ramsdell farm.

 Frank's daughter Alice Ramsdell inherited the farm on Frank's death.
 Alice held on to the WW&F pieces - she absolutely would not sell, especially No. 9.
 She did allow tours of the property, however.

 This same Harry Percival had been working to restore the road for many years.
-He struck up an acquaintance with Alice Ramsdell, even going so far as doing some preventative maintenance on the pieces (although he'd end up doing more farm work than car work).
-Once he bought the right of way, he applied for a charter to start a corporation called the Wiscasset and Quebec Railroad, with a view to rebuilding a small portion of it.
+He struck up an acquaintance with Alice Ramsdell, even going so far as doing some preventative maintenance on the pieces (although he would end up doing more farm work than car work).
+Once he bought the right-of-way, he applied for a charter to start a corporation called the Wiscasset and Quebec Railroad, with a view to rebuilding a small portion of it.
 He received word back from the state that the W&Q had never been declared abandoned, and were he to hold a stockholder's meeting he could get the corporation back in business.
 Thus, the original Wiscasset and Quebec Railroad corporation was back.
-In 1989 the Museum was formed, and thus the story of the WW&F continues to this day.Our Visit.
+In 1989 the Museum was formed and thus the story of the WW&F continues to this day.Our Visit

-We will start our tour through the Wiscasset station.
+We would start our tour through the Wiscasset station built in 2004.

 Inside of the Wiscasset station.